CopernicaMarketingSoftware/Documentation/Publisher/en/quick-sender-domain-guide.md

 So if you want to send emails from addresses that end with "@example.com" or "example.org", you can set up these domains in the Marketing Suite dashboard.
-Copernice returns a list with DNS records if you correctly followed the steps when setting everything up.
+Copernica returns a list with DNS records if you correctly followed the steps when setting everything up.
 The DNS records only need to be given to your DNS provider or your own DNS server.